 - seed money for fundraising

-Grantees will be required to submit measurable outputs (number of touches such as phone calls, doors knocked, literature dropped, etc) as part of a final report showing methods and outcomes.
-Grantees will be expected to participate in periodic NAPTA conference calls to share progress of project with APTA.
+Grantees will be required to submit measurable outputs (e.g., number of touches such as phone calls, doors knocked, literature dropped) as part of interim and final reporting, showing methods and outcomes in a PowerPoint format.
+Grantees will be expected to participate in periodic NAPTA virtual meetings to share progress of project with APTA.
 APTA funds are meant to be complementary not primary, unless used as seed money for a larger effort to raise funds.

 Full Suite of Services Available